-For our 2021 PRI Report, the results of which were published in 2022, we were awarded 4 and 5 stars, out of a maximum of 5 stars, for all modules relevant to Gresham House plc.
-In line with the PRI publication guidance, the following links provide access to our Assessment Report, our Transparency Report, and Assessment Methodology.
+For our 2022 PRI Report, the results of which were published in 2023, we were awarded 4 and 5 stars, out of a maximum of 5 stars, for all modules relevant to Gresham House.
+In line with the PRI publication guidance, the following links provide access to our Summary Scorecard and Full Transparency Report.

-Source: Gresham House (collated from PRI report), September 2022
+Source: Gresham House (collated from PRI report), December 2023